proinsias/proinsias.github.io/_posts/2007/2007-03-01-minnow-telescope-finds-massive-planet.md

 hot Jupiter should relate to its radius.
 And their models correctly predicted the observed planetary radii, except for one transiting planet, [HD 209458b](https://en.wikipedia.org/wiki/HD_209458_b).
-With one oddball, it’s easy to dismiss it as a rare case.
+With one oddball, it's easy to dismiss it as a rare case.
 However, TrES-2, HAT-P-1b and WASP- 1b are all larger than we would expect.
 Now we have to go back to the drawing board and try to figure out why these planets are so puffed up.